 In a divorce, a non-responsive spouse is often a good thing.
 This means that once a divorce is filed and the spouse is served, he/she does not file a response within the 30 day time period.
-In cases like this, the petitioner (or the attorney involved in the case) will enter a ‘default’.
+As a result, the petitioner (or the attorney involved in the case) will enter a ‘default’.
 Once a ‘default’ is entered and a judgment filed, the respondent is not considered to be ‘in the case’

-Why is a ‘default’ a good thing?
-When the parties have a short marriage and there are no issues like children or property to resolve, a default allows the divorce to proceed through the court without the need for a court appearance.
-This type of divorce is usually complete within the 6 month & 1 day time period (from the date of service).
+A ‘default’ is a good thing when the parties have a short marriage and there are no issues like children or property to resolve.
+In effect, a default allows the divorce to proceed through the court without the need for a court appearance.
+This type of divorce is usually completed within the 6 month & 1 day time period (from the date of service).

 It should be noted that the respondent can enter a ‘motion to set aside’ the default or judgment within 6 months of the entering of these documents and then respond.
 The respondent will state a reason for the failure to respond timely such as excusable neglect, mistake, improper service and others.
 When the motion is filed, a response is also filed.
 The divorce is now ‘contested’.
 The parties may agree on their issues by filing a ‘stipulated’ judgment, a marital settlement agreement or they can request a trial date and argue their case before the judge.
 Be advised, if fraud was involved, the respondent may file other motions after the 6 month period.